hazelcast/hazelcast-reference-manual/src/Hibernate.md

 **Accessing underlying HazelcastInstance**

-If you will need to access `HazelcastInstance` used by Hibernate `SessionFactory`, you can give a name to `HazelcastInstance` in Hazelcast configuration file.
+If you need to access `HazelcastInstance` used by Hibernate `SessionFactory`, you can give a name to the `HazelcastInstance` while configuring Hazelcast.
 Then it is possible to retrieve the instance using `getHazelcastInstanceByName` static method of `Hazelcast`.

+Please refer to the [Configuration Overview section](#configuration-overview) to learn how to create a named Hazelcast instance.

 **Changing/setting lock timeout value of *read-write* strategy**